Admissions

 Step 2 – Confidential assessment

-If it feels like the right fit, we arrange a confidential assessment.
-This helps us understand your situation in more detail, including substance use, physical and mental health, whether detox may be needed, and any additional support needs.
+If residential treatment feels appropriate, we arrange a confidential assessment.
+This helps us understand your situation in more detail: substance use, physical and mental health, whether detox may be needed, and any additional support needs.

 Step 3 – Planning arrival

-If treatment moves forward, we agree an admission date and talk through practical arrangements.
-Where detox is needed, this is planned in advance, so by the time you arrive, you will know what to expect.
+Once treatment is agreed, we set an admission date and talk through practical arrangements.
+Where detox is needed, it is planned in advance, so by the time you arrive you know what to expect.

 If you are calling for someone else